gbartyzel/drlnd/drlnd/p2_continuous_control/Report.md

 ### Learning algorithm

 TD3 was chosen to solve Reacher environment.
 The algorithm is a modification of DDPG.
-More information could be found in paper [].Proposed implementation is using techniques:
+More information could be found in paper [1].Proposed implementation is using techniques:
 1. Simple replay memory (non-prioritized)
 2. Distributed learning
 3. N-step learning
+4. Delayed learning (warm up steps to fill replay memory)

 ### Model